aivsim/gatsby-starter-lumen/src/pages/articles/2018-05-12---Weekly-development-2/index.md

 * https://dev.to/oninross/the-art-of-minimalism-with-ux-4ppd - minimalism in UX design is one of the most preferable choices which evaluates many of the main UX laws.
 Familiarized with them.
 * https://lawsofux.com/ - UX laws;
 * http://cliffc.org/blog/wp-content/uploads/2018/05/AWarOfWords.pdf - a slideshow presentation, showing how to avoid abuse.
 It talks more deeply about emotional processing and verbal communication, salary negotiations.
 * https://dev.to/gabeguz/good-practices---code-review-comments-455 - learned how to create code review comments document, which can help to define teams coding standards and style.
-Here is an example: https://github.com/golang/go/wiki/CodeReviewComments;
+Here is an example: https://github.comhttps://www.twitch.tv/csharpfritz/videos/all - watched a bit of live coding sessions, which used AZURE vision API
 * https://medium.com/swlh/why-ill-never-f-freelance-ever-again-4325889492df - the downside of freelancing.
 Constantly searching for clients.
 Lesson?
 Find a long-term remote job wih great company.
 It talks more about writing, so it is not very aplicable for developers.
 * https://medium.com/thrive-global/this-fun-15-30-minute-strategy-will-make-your-brain-healthier-and-learn-faster-4a67e82dd81 - learned about different learning methods, how arey fun in their own way and how you should learn different things, not only tied to your profession as developer;
 * https://medium.com/darius-foroux/how-i-work-hard-without-burning-out-4049f56c8d92 - love what you do, don't overestimate yourself, ask for help, don't feel guilty, you can't have it all, exercise, chill;